 6.3 Should the Student’s deferral be authorised, the Student may be subject to increased Accommodation Fees, Tuition Fees or Other Fees.
 Such fees shall be the fees that are notified to the Student as being the Fees which apply to the period in which the Student actually undertakes his or her Programme.

 7.1 If Students wish to book accommodation with Kaplan, they should complete the relevant section in their Application Form.

-7.2 If Kaplan is able to offer accommodation, this will be stated in the Offer Letter and in order to guarantee accommodation with Kaplan the Student should pay the Accommodation Holding Fee when returning the Acceptance Form.
+7.2 If Kaplan is able to offer accommodation, this will be stated in the Offer Letter and in order to guarantee accommodation with Kaplan the Student should pay the Accommodation Payment when returning the Acceptance Form.

-7.3 The Accommodation Holding Fee is non-refundable except in accordance with clauses 4.1.1 and 4.1.2 and where the accommodation provided does not meet the specifications stated in the Offer Letter.
+7.3 The Accommodation Payment is non-refundable except in accordance with clauses 4.1.1 (Right to cancel) and 4.1.2 (Visa refusal) and where the accommodation provided does not meet the specifications stated in the Offer Letter.

 7.4 Details of the accommodation shall be provided to the Student separately before the Student enters into an Accommodation Agreement.

-7.5 Upon the Student entering into the Accommodation Agreement, the relevant amount of the Accommodation Holding Fee which the Student has already paid shall be deemed to be the Accommodation Security Deposit and the remainder of the Accommodation Holding Fee shall be applied towards the first instalment of Accommodation Fees payable by the Student under the Accommodation Agreement.
+7.5 Upon the Student entering into the Accommodation Agreement, the relevant amount of the Accommodation Payment which the Student has already paid shall be deemed to be the Accommodation Security Deposit and the remainder of the Accommodation Payment (which is non-refundable except as stated in 7.3) shall be applied towards the first instalment of Accommodation Fees payable by the Student under the Accommodation Agreement.